Kazakhstan: President gives shoot-to-kill order against protesters | DW | 07.01.2022

 Germany called for deescalation in Kazakhstan after Tokayev's speech.

-"Violence can never be an appropriate response," said government spokeswoman Christane Hoffmann, adding that Germany "calls on all parties to deescalate and reach a peaceful solution to the situation."
+"Violence can never be an appropriate response," said government spokeswoman Christiane Hoffmann, adding that Germany "calls on all parties to deescalate and reach a peaceful solution to the situation."

 The United States indicated that events in Kazakhstan were not going unnoticed and that it lent full support to the country's constitutional institutions.
 "The United States and, frankly, the world will be watching for any violation of human rights," US state department spokesman Ned Price told media on Thursday.